nvi-inc/fs/fesh2/README.md

 ***Note that **fesh2** is not compatible with Python version 2.***

+Note that if you're
+using an old version of Debian (Jessie or earlier) then you will need to install python 3.5 or higher by hand.
+This could be done inside a virtual environment by a user or on the system as root.

 ## Installation

 **Fesh2** is distributed as part of the
-[Field System](https://github.com/nvi-inc/fs) however, it is not installed as part of the standard procedure and must be done as a separate step.
+[Field System](https://github.com/nvi-inc/fs) however, it is not installed as part of the standard procedure and must be done as a separate step as there are some dependancies that must be checked first.

 ### PycURL dependency